Provjereno

-Provjereno is a Croatian investigative journalism television news magazine that is broadcast on Nova TV.
-The show was launched in 2007, and airs Thursdays at 11 pm.
-It is hosted by Ema Branica.
+Provjereno is a Croatian investigative journalism television news magazine that aired on Nova TV.
+The series premiered in 2007 and is hosted by Ema Branica.

-Provjereno showcases investigative journalism reports which focus on social and political problems in Croatia, but is also well known for its experimental reports and its occasionally more light-hearted segments.

-Because the show often deals with corruption and crime, over the years many of the journalists have received threats.
-Despite this Provjereno is credited with exposing many cases of crime, corruption and governmental negligence in Croatia.
+Provjereno focuses on investigative journalism reports in Croatia, including social and political issues, is also well-known for its experimental reports and segments that are occasionally more light-hearted.
+Because the series often deals with corruption and crime, many of the journalists have received threats over the years.
+Despite this, Provjereno is credited with exposing many cases of crime, corruption and governmental negligence in Croatia.

-Format

-Provjereno follows the typical television news magazine format and features four stories every episode.
-Each story is introduced by the presenter after which the story segment itself is shown.

-History
+Overview

-Provjereno began airing in September 2007 and was, for its first two seasons, hosted by Marija Miholjek.
-In 2009 Ivana Paradžiković took over as host and managing editor of the show.
-In May 2021, after 12 years, Ivana Paradžiković left Provjereno and Nova TV.
-The show is now edited by Mato Barišić and hosted by Ema Branica.
+Provjereno premiered in September 2007 and was hosted by Marija Mihojlek for its first two seasons.
+In 2009, Ivana Paradžiković took over as host and managing editor of the series.
+In May 2021, after 12 years, Paradžiković left Provjereno and Nova TV.
+The series is hosted by Mato Barišić and Ema Branica.